ksudhir007/mizu/docs/index.md

 - You should have `kubectl` configured to run against your Kubernetes cluster
 - Namespace is required in case the pod is in a different namespace than the default one

-Point your browser to: [http://localhost:8899/](http://localhost:8899/) to see Mizu's standalone UI.
+Point your browser to: [http://localhost:8899/](http://localhost:8899/) to see `mizu`'s standalone UI.

 ![Mizu Local Webapp](img/mizu-snapshot.png)